Haja-andri/python/README.md

 sorted(lottery_numbers) --> [1, 4, 11, 78, 3423]
 print(lottery_numbers) --> [1, 4, 3423, 78, 11]
 ```
-Sorted take an optiona argument that define the order
+Sorted take an optional argument that define the order

 ```
 sorted(lottery_numbers, reverse=True) --> [3423, 78, 11, 4, 1]
 ```

-### Second way to sort is to do it in place (mutate the original list).
-It modifies the original list
+### Second way to sort is to do it in place but unlike sorted(), .sort() modifies the original list

 `.sort()` and `.reverse()` will mutate the list and has NO return